 Stone Ridge Alternative Lending Risk Premium Fund (the "Fund") is a closed-end management investment company that continuously offers its shares (the "Shares").
+"Alternative Lending" means a method of financing in which an alternative lending platform facilitates the borrowing and lending of money.
+In so doing, a platform may either rely on its own deposit capital or may utilize third-party sources of capital, including investors like the Fund, to fund loans.
+Alternative lending is sometimes referred to as fintech lending, online lending or marketplace lending.
 The Fund is operated as an "interval fund" (as defined below).
 An investment in the Fund may not be appropriate for all investors.